clux/kubecon2020/kubecon-talk.md

 ## INTRO
 Hey.
 I'm Eirik aka clux on github and am one of the main maintainers on kube-rs.

-Today, talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, is either a best-effort ordeal, and in other broken.
+Today, talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, is either enforced successfully through consistency, or it's broken.

-We'll talk a little bit about how a richer type system - like rust's - gives us more a lot more for free in this regard, but with the caveat that we are still building on top of kubernetes' api, which is written in go.
-=> Broken invariants need to be respected in rust land as well.
+We'll talk a little bit about how a richer type system - like rust's - gives us more a lot more for free in this regard.
+But for kubernetes; it's not be a magic bullet.
+Any broken invariants on the Go side would still need to be respected in rust land.

-But this is still meant to be a pretty positive talk.
-Yes, some invariants are broken, but regardless, kubernetes is still remarkably consistent in its api despite shortcomings of the language.
+But this is still going to be a pretty positive talk.
+Yes, some invariants are broken, but regardless, kubernetes is remarkably consistent in its api despite shortcomings of the language.
+And I'll show some examples of this.

-Additionally, this might serve as a bit of a high level view into async rust (which was released on stable in just about a year ago - so there's been tons of advancements there).
+Finally, this is going to serve as a bit of a high level view into rust async application design....somethingsomething (which was released on stable in just about a year ago - so there's been tons of advancements there).
 IMO, it's now in a really good place, library ecosystem is great and starting to properly stabilize.
 However, the learning curve is ever present.
 And there are some rough edges.

 ## Kubernetes
 Let's talk about kubernetes provides.